kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 Pro tip: if you use ``<query term(s)> site:mongoosejs.com` or in this case "find site:mongoosejs.com" google will only search that site!

-*Please follow along as I code this action.*
+*Please follow along as I code this action*

 Now let's implement `show`.
 We'll use `findById` instead of `find`, since we specifically want to look up a document by its ID.